feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 <img src="https://github.com/user-attachments/assets/8a8feb82-cb8e-40d1-bc19-4c86a55ccd1b" width="400">
 <img src="https://github.com/user-attachments/assets/54dd9e38-4fc5-4322-a164-329f56440d06" width="400">

+After popup to confirm deletion of a review:

 ## Test 3 (Kailee)
-- We tested this with Kailee, a fourth-year Grinnell College student who is a real stakeholder in our website.
+- We tested with Kailee, a fourth-year Grinnell College student who is a real stakeholder in our website.
 She is a naive user, as she did not know about our project before our test with her.
-- We tested with Kailee because we were interested in exploring the use case for room poster, and were interested in learning about whether fourth-year students would be interested in reviewing rooms on our website even if they are graduating and will not use the website to browse room reviews.
+- We were interested in exploring the use case for room poster, and were interested in learning about whether fourth-year students would be interested in reviewing rooms on our website even if they are graduating and will not participate in room selection again.
-### Date and time of the test session**
+### Date and time of the test session
-- Tuesday February 25 at 5:01
+- Tuesday February 25 at 5:01pm
 ### A narrative describing the test.
 - Kailee was instructed first to act like a student who was exploring the website for the first time.
 She began by browsing rooms and then posted a review of her current room.
 ### What roles did each team member play during the test?
-- : Facilitator: Ella
+- Facilitator: Ella
-- : Computer: Tim
+- Computer: Tim
-- : Note taker: Ian
+- Note taker: Ian
 ### Which user stories were activated?
 - Room Poster
 - Room Seeker
 ### Additional notes describing the session, e.g. observations of the test user's behavior.
-- The session went pretty smooth, but she bypassed a lot of the preliminary information about the buildings and floors and just wanted to get to the room information.
+- The session went pretty smoothly, but she bypassed a lot of the preliminary information about the buildings and floors and just wanted to get to the room information.
+Despite being a fourth year and not participating in room selection again, she was curious to explore the dorm room reviews.
+- She did not seem to notice or be interested in the general information we included about the dorm building.
 ### The feedback you got from the tester
 - She questioned whether the pictures should be related to the reviews they came with or whether they should be in separate panes.
-She also inquired about filtering rooms and sorting based on highest rating.
+She also inquired about filtering rooms and sorting based on highest rating, and comparing rooms in all of the dorms in one page.
 She also noted the shifting placement of the home button and its small size relative to the information on the page.
-### Notes on how to revise your testing procedure for the next user
-- We will ask the next user how they feel about the setup of the room details page and whether they like the setup of the panes.
 ### Describe changes to your prototype
-- Made a larger home button, potentially will try grouping the reviews with their related pictures after the following review
+- We decided not to change the position of the home button in the prototype due to lack of space on each page, but made a note of it for our actual website.
+- We will ask the next user how they feel about the setup of the room details page and whether they like the setup of the panes (all comments grouped and all images grouped) or if they would like to see images paired with their respetive reviews.
 ### other changes your team decided to make from your own thoughts and ideas from the testing session
-- We mi
+- We discussed the pros/cons of changing our searching process to be more fluid.
 ### other things you added to your prototype, not necessarily based on the testing session
--
+- n/a
 ### 3 major questions that you asked the test user for feedback on, and the test user's responses.

-### Spontaneous feedback from the test user, and questions you came up with on the spot

-### Summarize the changes to your requirements after each test and describe why you made each change

-### Summarize the changes to your prototype after each test and describe why you made each change

-### Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen
+*Q: How likely are you/would you have been to use this product for room draw?
+What is the primary purpose you would use it for?

+ A: She would be likely to post a room review even though she is graduating.
+She would think it would be fun to browse reviews as well, even though she will not use that information to select a room.

+*Q: Which elements of the interface, if any, were distracting or confusing?
+Why or why not?

+ A: The home button should be larger on every page, and should have a standard placement on the top left.

+*Q: How comfortable would you feel posting pictures of your furnished room?

+ A: She would feel self conscious if someone who knew where she lived was able to trace the review back to her, but would not feel unsafe when posting reviews.

+### Changes to requirements

+### Photos of revised prototype

 ## Test 4 (Jacob)
 - We tested this with Jacob, a first-year Grinnell College student who is a real stakeholder in our website.
 He is a naive user, as he did not know about our project before our test with him.
 - We tested with Jacob because we were interested in the perspective of a first-year student and learning what functionality he would like in the website.
+He has not participated in the room selection process before.
-### Date and time of the test session**
+### Date and time of the test session
-- Tuesday February 25 at 5:30
+- Tuesday February 25 at 5:30pm
 ### A narrative describing the test.
 - Jacob was instructed to browse dorm rooms.
 ### What roles did each team member play during the test?